-Since the puppies started shredding the paper in their potty box, that’s a sign that it’s officially chew time!
-I introduced the puppies to Life’s Abundance buffalo lung this week.
+My favorite chew for the puppies is the buffalo lung.
 They love it, and I love that it’s one ingredient – buffalo lung!
 Life’s Abundance has several wonderful chewing products that are one ingredient – no harsh chemicals, fillers, or preservatives!
 We use these products on our adults and puppies because chewing is an important part of a dog’s life.
 In addition to help easing the pain of puppy teething, it helps clean their teeth throughout their lifetimes.
 And, chewing is just fun and enjoyable for dogs!
 I think it can help relieve stress and anxiety, as well.
 We don’t believe in trying to teach puppies NOT to chew, we believe in teaching them what to chew on.
 We already are training our puppies there are things not to chew on – mainly our toes (which seems especially delightful to puppies) and the newspaper in the potty box.
 We instruct our children never to let puppies “play bite” or chew on them – even though it’s adorable right now before all their teeth are intact and before they have real jaw strength.

 The puppies were introduced to solid food this week.
-We began by teaching them to lap goat milk.
+We began by soaking their Life's Abundance Small & Medium breed food in goat milk.
 We use goat milk because it has a reputation for being gentle on digestive systems and deliciously irresistible to dogs (and it’s available from our own homestead so we know it’s fresh and safe).
-They learned to lap in a matter of 2 days, and then we began soaking and mashing Life’s Abundance Small & Medium breed puppy food in the milk.
 They love meal time!
-We will transition them to softened food and finally hard kibble before they go home at 8 weeks.
+We will transition them from softened food to hard kibble before they go home at 8 weeks.
 Sheerah still also feeds them a few times a day, but she’s making that switch already to spending more time away from the puppies than with them.
 A wise canine Mama, she is, knowing that it is time to release her babies.
 She’ll continue to feed them over the next week, but finish up by the time they are 6-7 weeks.
 The time frame of a few weeks of mothering may seem short to us, but not to dogs.
 She fed them, cleaned them, socialized them to dog behavior, and lots more in a few weeks, and she knows it’s time to let them go.